Boundless-Code/neptune4-orca-settings/neptune4_settings.md

    - Start with 0.025 and tune from there

 ## Recent Progress
+- Completed flow calibration with 0.97 ratio (-3% adjustment)
+- Main surfaces printing perfectly at new flow rate
+- Identified small feature quality issues
+- Planning cooling configuration tests
+- Previous calibrations remain solid:
-- Completed bed leveling with excellent results
+  - Bed leveling with excellent flatness
   - Z-offset calibrated for proper first layer adhesion
   - E-steps verified accurate at factory settings
-- Initial temperature testing indicates need for flow calibration before further tuning

 ## Session Management
 For new troubleshooting sessions: